phw/peek/README.md

 - Avoid too much change.
 If there is heavy animation the frames will differ a lot.
 - Record small areas or use the downsample option to scale the image.
-The GIF file format is not well suited for high resolution or full screen recording.
+The GIF file format is not well suited for high resolution or full-screen recording.
 - Avoid too many colors, since GIF is limited to a 256 color palette per frame.
   This one is not so much about file size but more about visual quality.
 - If the above suggestions are not suitable for your use case, consider using